 There is a misconception that pregnant bitches should be given calcium supplements during pregnancy to prevent eclampsia.
 In fact, oral calcium supplementation increases the risk of eclampsia in the pregnant bitch.
 Studies show that unnecessary calcium supplementation induces dystocia, eclampsia, soft tissue calcification, and gastric dilation in newborn puppies.
 This is because excessive calcium intake suppresses parathyroid hormone production, causing downregulation of the calcium regulatory system.
 So, when your bitch’s calcium demand is highest, typically when her puppies are one to four weeks old, clinical hypocalcemia can occur.

-Most significantly, poor nutrition during pregnancy puts the mother at a high risk of developing this disease and leads to birthing or nursing issues.
-Your pregnant bitch should receive a complete and balanced diet formulated for growth and development, especially during her third trimester.
-Multiple small meals spread throughout the day will also help the bitch to maintain optimum nutrient and calorie intake.
-Never feed the pregnant bitch puppy food made for large breed puppies, as this food does not contain the correct calcium-to-phosphorus ratio to support milk production or puppy growth.
+Moreover, poor nutrition during pregnancy puts the mother at high risk of developing eclampsia, and a complete and balanced diet formulated for growth and development should be given, especially during the third trimester.
+It’s also essential to provide multiple small meals throughout the day to maintain optimum nutrient and calorie intake.

 Diagnosis of Eclampsia in Dogs